adogb/budget-app/README.md

 ## How?
 I intend to write the app in Python and Flask, and retrieve banking transactions via the Nordigen API.
-I'll be learning Flask and increase my knowledge of how to use APIs with Python.
+For graphs, I am using the plotly.py library.
+For CSS, I am using the Bootstrap framework.